CSO-241-Spring20/Assignment-5/README.md

 ## Data:

-The training corpus contains words that can be classified as any one of the following 12 universal tags -
+The training corpus contains that can be classified as any one of the following 12 universal tags -

 VERB - verbs (all tenses and modes)
 NOUN - nouns (common and proper)
 PRON - pronouns
 ADJ - adjectives
 ADV - adverbs
-ADP - adpositions (prepositions and postpositions) CONJ - conjunctions
+ADP - adpositions (prepositions and postpositions)
+CONJ - conjunctions
 DET - determiners
 NUM - cardinal numbers
 PRT - particles or other function words
 X - other: foreign words, typos, abbreviations
 . - punctuation

 ## Deliverables: